PapiDos/landing-page/README.md

 ## Future Enhancements

-As I progress through the curriculum, I might revisit this project to add some functionality with JavaScript.
+As I progress through the curriculum, I might revisit this project to add some functionality with JavaScript and responsiveness with CSS.

 ## About The Odin Project